samjulien/blog/_posts/2018-05-29-creating-beautiful-apps-with-angular-material.md

 </div>
 ```

-Then, in the TypeScript file of the `dashboard.component`, you will have update the code as:
+Then, in the TypeScript file of the `dashboard.component.ts`, you will have update the code as:

 ```ts
 // ... other import statements ...